 • Lack of client and team communication throughout the project

 In the event of each failure, we ate the full cost of the project until it was back on track.
 We know this was the right thing to do.

 After taking our lumps, we improved our processes and our training.
 Some improvements include:

-• Creation of our highly successful Research, Design & Planning phase
+• Creation of our highly successful Discovery, Design & Planning phase

 • Multi-point estimation methods that put an emphasis on risk